Best Time To Visit Africa Safari Parks? Ultimate Guide

 The ideal time to visit Africa for wildlife viewing depends on your target animals and the specific park you’re interested in.
 However, generally speaking, the dry season (June to October) is considered the best time for game viewing in most parts of Africa.

 During the dry season, animals congregate around dwindling water sources, making them easier to spot.
 The drier vegetation also provides better visibility for spotting animals.
-(See Also: Is August A Good Time To Visit Nashville?)
+(See Also: Best Time to Visit Nicaragua Lonely Planet – Discover the Perfect Weather)

 The Great Migration